Link-Systems International: Comfit and RTR: 2014

 By May 2014, LSI completed acquisition of the ComFit Online Learning Center.
 ComFit uses an initial set of questions to try to pinpoint students' difficulties in reading and English, after which students work problems and win "medals" as they progress through learning goals.
 In contrasts to the adaptive placement of MyAcademicWorkshop, which assigns a student to a course and emphasizes science, technology, engineering, and mathematics (STEM), ComFit focuses on specific sets of learning goals and emphasizes English and writing objectives.

 Also in 2014, LSI developed an automated tutoring referral system called Refer-Tutor-Report™ (RTR™).
 RTR accommodates four activities: teachers refer chosen students to tutoring for specified learning objectives, students receive notification of referrals and learn how to reach tutors, tutors find out what learning objectives students need to cover, and administrators garner reports about the tutoring referral process.

 LSI Clients

 Educational Institutions

 Use of LSI platforms is part of a general turn by higher-education institutions to online instruction and student support.
 The WorldWideWhiteboard went online at Pima Community College and other institutions even before 2000.
 NetTutor, initially offered with new editions of textbooks in deals with publishing companies, is now available in community college systems and universities like the California Community College System (through the Online Education Initiative), Mississippi's Virtual Community College System, and the Oregon State University eCampus.
-Many individual college campuses have adopted NetTutor or the WorldWideWhiteboard.
-At some schools, the collaborative whiteboard is used by campus tutors who conduct online tutoring.
-In a few cases, NetTutor becomes available automatically during hours when campus online tutoring is unavailable.